Privately Estimating Black-Box Statistics: Related Work

 \citet{cummings2020individual} effectively construct a Lipschitz extension by evaluating the function on all subsets of the input.
 This gives runtime which is ``only'' exponential in the number of input data points, and does not depend on the size of the function's domain.
 (In special cases, like the mean and median, they give polynomial-time algorithms.)

 \citet{FangDY22} presented the \textbf{shifted inverse mechanism}, which is a down-local version of the inverse sensitivity mechanism.
 However, their method only applies to monotone functions; this restriction was removed by \citet{LRSS25}.
 Our results are based on this approach.
+In particular, combining Theorems \ref{thm:main-formal-adp} and \ref{thm:main-formal-pdp} and setting $m=t$ recovers Theorem 3.1 of \citet{LRSS25}; our results are thus an extension of theirs to the case where $m>t$.

 \citet{kohli2023differential} present an algorithm (which they call \textbf{TAHOE}) that is, roughly, a down-local version of propose-test-release.